yukara-ikemiya/Open-Miipher-2/README.md

 ## Pre-computation of degraded speech signals [Not supported]

-For clarity and simplicity, this repository applies random degradations to audio samples within the Dataset during loading (online processing).
-However, some degradation methods (e.g., convolution filtering) can be computationally intensive on the CPU, potentially becoming a bottleneck and preventing full utilization of GPU resources during training.
+For clarity and simplicity, this repository applies random degradations to audio samples within a Dataset class during loading (online processing).
+However, some degradation methods (e.g. convolution filtering) can be computationally intensive on the CPU, potentially becoming a bottleneck and preventing full utilization of GPU resources during training.
 In such cases, consider pre-computing and saving multiple degraded versions of each clean speech sample before training, so that the Dataset can load these pre-processed files directly.

 # Training